momo78li/PIXZERIA-PROD/replit.md

 ## Overview

 PIXZERIA is a German web design agency website built with a modern full-stack architecture.
-The application positions itself as "web design as easy as ordering pizza" and targets small to medium businesses (KMU) with fixed pricing packages, transparent costs, and GDPR compliance.
+The application positions itself as "web design as easy as ordering pizza" and targets businesses that need a cool digital presence without complications and expensive agencies - simple and fast solutions.

 ## System Architecture